Blended Retirement System

 Service members who entered the Uniformed Services on or after 1 January 2018 will be automatically enrolled in the Blended Retirement System.
-Service members with less than 12 years of active duty service as of 31 December 2017 were afforded the opportunity to opt-in to the Blended Retirement System through 31 December 2018, or remain grandfathered in their current retired pay plan.
+Service members with less than 12 years of active-duty service as of 31 December 2017 were afforded the opportunity to opt-in to the Blended Retirement System through 31 December 2018, or remain grandfathered in their current retired pay plan.

-Under the Blended Retirement System, Service members will receive monthly retired pay upon completion of 20 years of service, plus the balance of their accumulated Thrift Savings Plan (TSP) accounts.
+Under the Blended Retirement System, service members will receive monthly retired pay upon completion of 20 years of service, plus the balance of their accumulated Thrift Savings Plan (TSP) accounts.

 Monthly Retired Pay: Monthly retired pay under the Blended Retirement System will be calculated by multiplying the years of creditable service by 2%, times the average of the Service member's highest 36 months of basic pay, after 20 or more years of service.
-At the time of retired pay eligibility, Service members may choose to receive their full monthly retired pay or request a reduced monthly retired pay along with a lump sum payment of 25 or 50 percent.
+At the time of retired pay eligibility, service members may choose to receive their full monthly retired pay or request a reduced monthly retired pay along with a lump sum payment of 25% or 50%.
 The lump sum payment will be calculated based on the Present Value of their retired pay scheduled to be paid until their Full Retirement Age (FRA) for Social Security, usually age 67.
 It is important to note that the lump sum payment is fully taxable.
 Members choosing the lump sum option will receive reduced retired pay.
 Lump sum calculations will consider anticipated cost-of-living adjustments (COLAs) between the date of retirement and FRA and will be based upon a personal discount rate to be determined by the Department of Defense (DoD).
-At FRA, retirees' monthly retired pay will increase back to 100 percent of their full entitlement.
+At FRA, retirees' monthly retired pay will increase back to 100% of their full entitlement.

-Reentry into Service: Service members with less than 12 years of service as of 31 December 2017 who were released from active duty or active status prior to 1 January 2018 and return after 31 December 2018, may opt-in to the Blended Retirement System within 30 days after reentering service.
+Reentry into Service: Service members with less than 12 years of service as of 31 December 2017 who were released from active duty or active status prior to 1 January 2018 and returned after 31 December 2018, may opt-in to the Blended Retirement System within 30 days after reentering service.

 Service members who did not opt-in to the Blended Retirement System in 2018 remain grandfathered under the High-36 Retirement System.
 They may participate in the TSP, but they will not receive matching or automatic contributions from DoD.